MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Polygonal Visibility Problem

 \section{Polygonal Visibility Problem}

-In this section, we propose a competitive algorithm to tackle PVP.
-First, we define a 2D version of the problem (PVP-2D) looking for the locus of \pLvisible{} points within a vertical plane that contains $T$ (Section~\ref{sec:2D_pvp_problem}).
+In this Section, we propose a competitive algorithm to tackle the Polygonal Visibility Problem (PVP).
+To the best of our knowledge, this geometric problem has not been previously addressed in the literature.
+First, we define a 2D version of the problem (PVP-2D), where we search for the set of \pLvisible{} points within a vertical plane that contains the target point $T$ (Section~\ref{sec:2D_pvp_problem}).
 Then, we describe some geometrical properties (Section~\ref{sec:2D_pvp_properties}) and introduce a novel algorithm (PVA-2D) to solve PVP-2D (Section~\ref{sec:2D_pvp_algorithm}).
 This algorithm is the core of our work, as it significantly reduces the computation time of the overall path planner \approach{}.
 In Section~\ref{sec:2D_pvp_correctness}, we prove the correctness and time complexity of PVA-2D; and in Section~\ref{sec:2D_pvp_extension}, we discuss extensions of the algorithm.
 Finally, based on PVA-2D, we propose an algorithm (PVA-3D) to solve PVP in 3D scenarios (Section~\ref{sec:3D_pvp}).